Cliff Bleszinski: Personal life

 Cliff is married to Lauren Bleszinski (née Berggren), a former professional gamer and id Software employee.
 Previously, he was married to a woman named Darcy.
 One of his brothers is Tyler Bleszinski, the founder of Polygon sister site SB Nation.
 Their father, who died when Cliff was 15, was an engineer for Polaroid.
 The nickname "CliffyB" was given to him derogatorily by "some jock kid" when he was a shy teenager; he then took it and developed a tougher persona around it.
 However, in 2008 he expressed a desire to retire the moniker, saying it's "time to grow up a bit".

+In 1987, Bleszinski got a Nintendo Entertainment System for Christmas, which turned him into a huge video game fan.
+"My friends nicknamed me 'Nintendo Boy' because my entire life revolved around my NES.
+I was eating Nintendo cereal, wearing Nintendo clothing.
+My dream job was to work for Nintendo.
+I was pretty inseparable from my NES," said Bleszinski.
+He said his favorite NES game of all time is Zanac.

 In 1988, at 13, Cliff appeared in the first issue of Nintendo Power for earning the high score of 9,999,950 in Super Mario Bros..
 Regarding the achievement, he commented in a 2017 interview with Rolling Stone "that was probably one of the moments when I realized, deep-down and subconsciously, I wanted to be a 'name' in this business of video games."
 He also went to the Nintendo World Championships when he was 15, coming in second in Massachusetts.

-In 1998, Bleszinski rose to fame when he held a contest inviting visitors of his website to scan their cats on flatbed scanners and submit the photos for judging.
+In 1998, Bleszinski rose to fame in the Internet when he held a contest inviting visitors of his website to scan their cats on flatbed scanners and submit the photos for judging.

 In 2000, PC Gamer featured Bleszinski in the cover of its November issue, calling him one of the "Next Game Gods."
 Wired magazine awarded him a Rave Award in 2007 for his work on Gears of War.
 Shortly before the release of its sequel, Bleszinski was profiled in 2008 by Tom Bissell of The New Yorker in an article titled The Grammar of Fun.
 On April 12, 2010, he appeared on NBC's Late Night with Jimmy Fallon, where he showed the debut trailer for Gears of War 3 and cited Space Invaders as the game that initially inspired him.

 Bleszinski has opened two bars in Raleigh, North Carolina, the first one in 2014 called The Station, followed by The Raleigh Beer Garden in 2015.